DarkonGH/okd4-helpernode/docs/vars-doc.md

 disk: vda
 ```

-This needs to be set to the disk where you are installing RHCOS on the masters/workers.
+This needs to be set to the disk where you are installing FCOS on the masters/workers.
 This will be set in the boot options for the [pxe server](../templates/default.j2).

 **NOTE**: This will be the same for ALL masters and workers.
 Support for "mixed disk" (i.e. if your masters use `sda` and your workers are `vda`) is not supported at this time